DustBuddies/Visualisation-Website/README.txt

 ~~ How to use: ~~
     1. Unzip the Visualisation-Website.zip file and save it in a known location on your computer.
     2. Inside VSCode open the Visualisation-Website folder and run VisWeb.py with a python interpreter.
-        OR use a terminal to run VisWeb.py with a python interpreter. "python VisWeb.py" It is important to make sure the directory path is in the folder Visualisation-Website before running the website.
+        OR use a terminal to run VisWeb.py with a python interpreter.
+EX: "python VisWeb.py" It is important to make sure the directory path is in the folder Visualisation-Website before running the website.
 EX: "C:\Users\[username]\Desktop\Visualisation-Website>"
-    3. If you are missing a package type in the terminal "pip install [packagename]".
+    3. If you are missing any packages type in the terminal "pip install [packagename]".
 Repeat this step multiple times if necessary.
+        VERY IMPORTANT: Make sure that Bokeh version 1.4.0 is installed!
+        If not then type in the terminal "pip uninstall bokeh" and then "pip install bokeh==1.4.0".
-    4. If everything is working you should see in the terminal (among other lines) the following output:
+    4. If everything is working you should see in the terminal (among many other lines) the following output:
         ""
         * Serving Flask app 'VisWeb' (lazy loading)
         * Environment: production